waylad/tezos-synthetics-exchange/README.md

 ### Synthetic assets available for minting

-- sUSD — a synthetic asset pegged to the value of USD.
+- sUSD — a synthetic asset pegged to the value of USD, available at `KT1BbKvF35VRn9WaQNdAjC98ENSEcX1HSdwz`
-- sBTC — a synthetic asset pegged to the value of BTC.
+- sBTC — a synthetic asset pegged to the value of BTC, available at `KT1Sxot6LZJsm2fTG3N82SPXfQxbuNr1NRr6`
-- sETH — a synthetic asset pegged to the value of ETH.
+- sETH — a synthetic asset pegged to the value of ETH, available at `KT1GH8gbE7XVp2bmM4k97KmiTQidddT1MgsQ`

 ### Smart contracts